aistairc/PinSout/README.md

 1. [PointNet] - Deep Learning on Point Sets for 3D Classification and Segmentation
 2. [PCL] - Small python binding to the pointcloud library
 3. [3DCityDB] - Free 3D geo database to store, represent, and manage virtual 3D city models

+The 3D model is expressed in **CityGML**, which is an **open standardized data model and exchange format to store digital 3D model proposed by OGC**.

 This is PinSout result.
 <div>